aloefflerj/astro-focus-kit/README.md

   ![image](https://user-images.githubusercontent.com/51006938/204975133-0585ef50-b213-41b0-a37d-3d3dae602530.png)

-#### [**Setting the Application**]
+#### [**Setting Up the Application**]

-- If, possible, pin the extension on chrome extension
+- If possible, pin the extension on chrome extensions

   ![image](https://user-images.githubusercontent.com/51006938/204975229-5c19aa53-dafc-4406-b8f3-ba7b4ee5198b.png)

-- Click on the extension icon and put your login and password
+- Click on the extension icon and insert your login and password

   ![image](https://user-images.githubusercontent.com/51006938/204975488-94c3378a-6dfd-4423-98ad-e2ddec879133.png)

 - You should be redirected to main dashboard page.
-If the login page shows up, try and refresh the page.
+If the login page shows up (:bug: _bug_ 🤦), try and refresh the page.

 ## How to use it